ivan-korobkov/pdef/docs/language-guide.md

 **@post and @query args.** Terminal method arguments can be marked as `@post` or `@query`, so that HTTP RPC can send them as URL query args or as post form args.

-**Exceptions.**
-An interface can specify an exception all its methods can throw via `@throws(Exception)`.
-It is impossible to specify different exceptions for different methods in an interface.
-In an invocation chain child invocations *inherit a parent interface exception* if they do no declare their own.

 *Constraints:*

 - Methods must have unique names.